Azure for AWS Professionals

 AWS Simple Queueing Service (SQS) provides a messaging system for connecting applications, services, and devices within the AWS platform.
 Azure has two services that provide similar functionality:

-Queue storage - a cloud messaging service that allows communication between application components within the Azure platform.
+Queue storage: a cloud messaging service that allows communication between application components within Azure.

 The AWS Device Farm provides cross-device testing services.
 In Azure, Xamarin Test Cloud provides similar cross-device front-end testing for mobile devices.